AIWheatLab/UniStoma/README.md

+UniStoma: High-Throughput Stomatal Phenotyping Tool
+UniStoma: 高通量气孔表型分析工具 (V17.7)
+English | 中文说明

 <a name="english-documentation"></a>

 🇬🇧 English Documentation
-UniStoma (Stoma Analyzer Pro) is an automated, deep-learning-based software designed for the high-throughput analysis of plant stomatal phenotypes.
+UniStomaExtraction is an automated, deep-learning-based software designed for the high-throughput analysis of plant stomatal phenotypes.
 Built upon the MMSegmentation framework and PyQt5, it offers precision segmentation of stomata and pores, coupled with comprehensive morphological and spatial statistical analysis.

+This version includes critical stability fixes and logic optimizations.

 ✨ Key Features
 Deep Learning Core: Integrated PyTorch & OpenMMLab algorithms for robust segmentation of stomata and pores.